Pmtague/Auth-Sprint-Challenge/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions make it so that users don't have to keep logging in every time they leave a web page and return.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes passwords, which is theoretically irreversible

 - [ ] What does bcrypt do to slow down attackers?

+makes it a lot more difficult to gain access to user passwords.

 - [ ] What are the three parts of the JSON Web Token?

+the header, the payload and the signature

 ## Minimum Viable Product